ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 There are six digital pins on your Seeeduino that are marked with the symbol “~”, which means they can send out a PWM signal : 3,5,6,9,10,11.
 They are celled PWM pins.

-- **Components Involved:**
+- <font size=5;font color=#314B9F >Components Involved</font>
     1. Seeeduino Lotus
     2. Grove Buzzer
     3. Grove Cable(If Broken out)

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/Buzzer.png)

-- **Hardware connection:**
+- <font size=5;font color=#314B9F >Hardware connection</font>
     - **Module connection**
         - Default connection by PCB stamp hole.
     - Connect the Seeeduino to the computer through the USB cable.

-- **Software code:**
+- <font size=5;font color=#314B9F >Software Code</font>
     - Open Arduino IDE.
     - Copy the following code, click Verify to check for syntax errors.
 Verify that there are no errors, and you can upload the code.

 ```Cpp
 int BuzzerPin = 5;